kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/00-installs/01-eslint.md

 * I am use `vim` and with `vim` I have **ale** and **prettier** setup together and in my `.vimrc` file I have it auto fix/format on save (major time saver!)
 * You can do the same with Atom/Sublime/Visual Code but you'll have to Google it yourself to get them working

+## Troubleshooting VIM + Eslint
+* Type `:ALEDetail` and it will tell you what the error is you need to fix